Sage-Bionetworks/Synapse-React-Client/README.md

   />
 </SynapseComponents.StaticQueryWrapper>

-// An alternative usecase for static query wrapper is if the
+/** An alternative usecase for static query wrapper is if the data only needs to be pulled down once you can specify the query that will pull down the data for the child components.
-// table is known and
+**/

 <SynapseComponents.StaticQueryWrapper
   sql={"SELECT * FROM syn1234567"}
+  token={"1234..."}
   >
   <SynapseComponents.SynapseTableCardView
       type={SynapseConstants.STUDY}